grange85/ahfow-www/_posts/2019/2019-01-01-review-of-the-year-2018.md

 ### January
 January saw Luna playing a few dates in the US before going quiet for a few months - here they are playing Tiger Lily in Pioneertown in a desert in California:

-{% aavid "bYgBln-6uKE" "Tiger Lily - Pappy and Harriet's, Pioneertown (Jan 2018)" %}
+{% ahfowvideo "bYgBln-6uKE" "Tiger Lily - Pappy and Harriet's, Pioneertown (Jan 2018)" %}

 Meanwhile Damon & Naomi started preparing for a European tour with Thalia Zedek by releasing a video of the three of them covering Leonard Cohen:

-{% aavid "YM37nOEZh5k" "Damon, Naomi and Thalia Zedek - Dance Me To The End of Love" %}
+{% ahfowvideo "YM37nOEZh5k" "Damon, Naomi and Thalia Zedek - Dance Me To The End of Love" %}

 I got [interviewed about the website](/2018/01/07/its-psychedelic-baby-interview-with-ahfow/) and being a fan, for online magazine It's Psychedlic Baby: